 Before You Go

 This is a very long and somewhat difficult hike.
 It’s a 29m round trip with constant elevation changes as you cross several peaks and valleys.
-You will need to buy a sight-seeing lift ticket if you plan on taking the gondola up, if you don’t already have a pass.
+If you don’t already have a pass, you will need to buy a sightseeing lift ticket if you plan on taking the gondola up.
 Trails are well marked and easy to follow.

 Although it would be possible to do in a day, you would be better off camping at Russet Lake and using the next day to explore the valley and glacier.
-There is a hut available if you don’t have a tent.
+There is a hut available if you don’t have a tent, but space isn’t guaranteed.
 Bring plenty of food, water and an extra layer in case it gets cold.
 You can fill up your water in the river that runs from the lake.

 Day 1 – Whistler Peak to Russet Lake via the High Note Trail and Musical Bumps